TikiTDO/image_processor/AI_README.md

 5. **Build Orchestration**: introduce a Makefile or npm script to automate `scripts/build-static.sh` prior to Go builds and unify the build pipeline.

 ---
-## 8. Region Editing Plan
+## 8. Image Manipulation Plan
-- A zero-Python plan for region-based inpainting and editing via Go is detailed in `REGIONAL_EDIT_PLAN.md`.
+- A zero-Python plan for full image generation and editing (txt2img, img2img/infill, IP-Adapter, depth net, region prompts, model & LoRA management) is detailed in `IMAGE_MANIPULATION_PLAN.md`.
 ---
 *End of AI Assistant Guide*